I-go-Ope/I-go-Ope.github.io/research.md

 # Composition of Ultra-High-Energy Cosmic Rays

-*(Featured heatmap coming soon)*
+*(Featured heatmap coming tomorrow)*

 ## Scientific Motivation

-Ultra-high-energy cosmic rays (UHECRs) are among the most energetic particles ever observed, yet their composition and astrophysical origins remain uncertain.
-Since primary cosmic rays cannot be observed directly after interacting with Earth's atmosphere, extensive air showers provide one of the few methods available for determining their properties.
+Ultra-high-energy cosmic rays remain one of the largest mysteries in particle astrophysics.
+Because primary particles cannot be observed directly after interacting with Earth's atmosphere, extensive air showers provide one of the few methods available for determining their properties.

-This project investigates whether observables such as the depth of shower maximum ($X_{\max}$), longitudinal particle development, and muon production can be used to distinguish between primary nuclei across multiple energies.
+This research investigates whether observables such as the depth of shower maximum ($X_{\max}$), longitudinal shower development, and muon production can be used to distinguish primary nuclei.

 ---

 ## Research Questions

-- How does $X_{\max}$ vary as a function of primary energy and atomic number?
+- How does $X_{\max}$ vary with energy?
-- Can longitudinal shower profiles distinguish between neighboring elements?
+- How does $X_{\max}$ vary with atomic number?
-- How do charged-particle and muon distributions compare across primary species?
+- Can longitudinal shower profiles distinguish neighboring nuclei?
-- Can Cherenkov observables improve primary composition measurements?
+- Can Cherenkov radiation improve composition measurements?

 ---